 It is important that LDATs understand the ACT’s liquor licensing laws and how the community can participate in the liquor licensing process.

 Table 1 provides an overview of the ACT liquor licensing system, the different types of liquor licenses and permits, and the liquor licence application process.
 Links to more detailed information are provided throughout.
-Further information on how the community can participate in liquor licensing processes and object to liquor licence applications is outlined in Section 3: Delivering community participation in liquor licensing: Key steps.
+Further information on how the community can participate in liquor licensing processes and object to liquor licence applications is outlined in Map your steps.

 |The ACT liquor licensing system||

 In Australia, the liquor licensing process varies by state and territory because of the differing legislation.
 In the ACT:

 • The Liquor Act 2010 https://goo.gl/xvFoVi, Liquor Regulation 2010 https://goo.gl/zWEvYy, and the Liquor Amendment Bill 2017 https://goo.gl/MpSA1s control the sale and supply of alcohol.

 • Access Canberra falls under the Chief Minister, Treasury and Economic Development Directorate responsible for regulating the liquor and gaming industries.

 |The different types of liquor licences and permits||

 A liquor licence or permit states where and when alcohol can be served.
 Different licences and permits are available to suit different businesses or community organisations (e.g. bars, nightclubs, commercial hotels, community clubs, etc.).